Orckestra/orc-vsf/docs/guide/use-product.md

 # useProduct

 ## Features
 `useProduct` composable is responsible for fetching a list of products or product details based on `queryType` parameter.
-A common usage scenario for this composable is products queries or sets and product details.
+A common usage scenario for this composable is product details or small product lists like related products, query or set highlights.

 ## API
 ```typescript